Balancing Parenting and Marriage: Tips for Couples

 The Shift from Couple to Parents

 Challenges often arise when couples transition from being just a couple to becoming parents.
+The arrival of a first child is a pivotal moment that requires significant adjustment for couples.
 The dynamic changes significantly as the focus shifts from each other to the new addition to the family.
 With the demands of parenting taking center stage, it can be easy for couples to lose sight of nurturing their romantic relationship.
+This is particularly important as studies show that the divorce rate among couples aged 55-64 has more than doubled since 1990, highlighting the need to prioritize relationships even as life evolves.

 Common Struggles in Balancing Parenting and Romance